Slesa/launchy/Launchy_QT/readme.txt

 	.
 Add thanks to testers
 	.
 Take log messages out of options button press
 Hard stuff -

+For Beta 3:
+	.
+Added leal's patch for character input
+	.
+Fixed tab order
+	.
+Shortcuts to directories no longer have .lnk in their names

 For Beta 2:
 	.
 Sometimes when I hit the options button it crashes